RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Background, Observation, and Motivation

 \subsection{Motivation}

-This work is driven by the challenges identified in the observations and previous work;.
+This work is driven by the challenges identified from the previous works mentioned above.
 While nvTCAM holds great promise for accelerating tree-based model inference in resource-constrained environments, the excessive CAM capacity requirement remains a critical challenge that must be addressed before practical implementation.
 Therefore, this paper proposes RETENTION, an end-to-end framework that significantly reduces CAM capacity requirement, enabling resource-efficient tree-based ensemble model acceleration.